telerik/winforms-docs/controls/richtexteditor/features/styles/styles.md

 The default style for span and paragraph properties is __Normal__.
 It internally inherits the default style of the document located in __RadDocument.Style__.

->note The document's default style is only for the current instance of the document and if you create a new document, those settings will not be copied.
+The document's default style is only for the current instance of the document and if you create a new document, those settings will not be copied.
 For this  purpose you can use the __DocumentInheritsDefaultStyleSettings__ property of __RadRichTextEditor__ .
 When set to *true* it will copy each property you set in __RadRichTextEditor.DefaultStyleSettings__ to newly created documents.
 You can find more information on setting default style settings on the document [here]({%slug winforms/richtexteditor-/frequently-asked-questions%}))
->

 The default style for table properties is __TableNormal__, which does not inherit any other styles.
 It has an inheritor - __TableGrid__, which contains predefined borders and is the one applied when inserting a table from the UI of __RadRichTextEditor__.